LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/meta_predicate_1.rst.txt

    meta_predicate((Module:Template, ...))
    meta_predicate([Module:Template, ...])

-Declares meta-predicates, i.e., predicates that have arguments that will be called as goals.
+Declares :term:`meta-predicates <meta-predicate>`, i.e., predicates that
+have arguments that will be called as goals.
 An argument may also be a :term:`closure` instead of a goal if the meta-predicate uses the :ref:`methods_call_N` Logtalk built-in methods to construct and call the actual goal from the closure and the additional arguments.

 Meta-arguments which are goals are represented by the integer ``0``.
 Meta-arguments which are closures are represented by a positive integer,